 The Cesky can either be grey-blue (born black) or light-coffee-brown (born chocolate brown).
-In both colour varieties yellow, grey or white markings are permitted on the head, neck, chest, belly, the limbs and round the vent.
+In both colours, yellow, grey or white markings are permitted on the head, neck, chest, belly, the limbs and round the vent.
 The basic colour, however, must always predominate.

 Family of Cesky Terriers

-Weight: The Cesky's weight of not more than than 10 kgs (approx. 22 lbs) is within the required weight of 8.5 - 10.5 Kg (19 - 23 pounds) of the Scotty, but more than the Sealyham whose weight should be less than 20 pounds (9 kilograms).
+The weight of not more than 10 kg (approx. 22 lbs) is within the required weight of 8.5 - 10.5 kg (19 - 23 pounds) of the Scotty, but more than the Sealyham whose weight should be less than 20 pounds (9 kg).